wso2/docs-is/en/docs/learn/querying-saml-assertions.md

 8. Login using admin/admin credentials.

-9. When a user logs in, the created assertion will be shown at the SAML Tracer.
+9. When a user logs in, the created assertion will be persisted at the SAML Tracer.

 10. Copy the value of attribute **ID** located inside the tag